datawire/ambassador-docs/docs/emissary/pre-release/topics/install/upgrade/helm/emissary-1.14/emissary-2.2.md

    profile: main
    ```

+4. **Be careful to only have one $productName$ Agent running at a time.**

+   The $productName$ Agent is responsible for communications between
+   $productName$ and Ambassador Cloud.
+If multiple versions of the Agent are
+   running simultaneously, Ambassador Cloud could see conflicting information
+   about your cluster.

+   The best way to avoid multiple agents when installing with Helm is to use
+   `--set agent.enabled=false` to tell Helm not to install a new Agent with
+   $productName$ $version$.
+Once testing is done, you can switch Agents safely.

 You can also migrate by [installing $productName$ $version$ in a separate cluster](../../../../migrate-to-2-alternate).
 This permits absolute certainty that your $productName$ 1.14.2 configuration will not be
 affected by changes meant for $productName$ $version$, and it eliminates concerns about